AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Eps0.md

     !!!!!
 CUT OUT DOING THE Y-INTERCEPT ~~~~~!!!!!!!!!!
 --->

-17. Create a summary table of your data (e.g. average and slope-derived values with their uncertainties)
+15. Create a summary table of your data (e.g. average and slope-derived values with their uncertainties, difference between experimental and accepted value)

 ## Post-Lab Submission --- Interpretation of Results